 Ruling: On November 27, the Court delivered a judgment in which it declared the State of Ecuador responsible for the violation of the rights to freedom of expression, personal liberty, judicial protection, the right to work, and political rights, established in Articles 13(1), 13(2), 7(1), 7(3), 7(6), 25(1), 26 and 23 of the American Convention on Human Rights, in relation to Articles 1(1) and 2 thereof, to the detriment of Julio Rogelio Viteri Ungaretti.
 It also found the State responsible for the violation of the rights to freedom of movement and residence, personal integrity, and protection of the family, enshrined in Articles 22, 5(1) and 17 of the American Convention, in relation to Article 1(1) thereof, to the detriment of Julio Rogelio Viteri Ungaretti, Ligia Rocío Alarcón Gallegos, and Sebastián and Michelle Rocío Alarcón Gallegos, and Rosa María Gallegos Pozo.
-Furthermore, the State was found responsible for the violation of the rights of the child, enshrined in Article 19 of the American Convention on Human Rights, in relation to Article 1(1), to the detriment of Sebastián and Michelle Rocío Alarcón Gallegos.
+Furthermore, the State was found responsible for the violation on Human Rights, in relation to Article 19 of the American Convention on Human Rights, in relation to Article 19 of the American Convention on Human Rights, in relation to Article Rocío Alarcón Gallegos.